 3. Use a tax return software from a trusted source

-For most businesses, completing a tax return without the help of specialised software is not an option.
+For most businesses, completing a tax return without the help of specialized software is not an option.
 The filing system is simply too complicated to do without expert help.
 The best bet for business owners?
-Reliable software that offers thousands of error checks and double checks the tax return, and is 100 per cent accurate.
+Reliable software that offers thousands of error checks and double-checks the tax return, and is 100 percent accurate.

 Using tax return software and filing electronically will not exempt a business from getting a notice.
 However, using a trusted service from a company with many years’ experience in the field will eliminate simple mistakes that may bring your tax return to the attention of the Income Tax Department.

 In all honesty, the likelihood of getting a tax notice is low; only a small percentage of businesses receive a tax notice each year and it’s not always as bad as you might imagine.